Overview of the wildlife of the islands

 A 4×4 (4-wheel drive vehicle- not the low clearance AWD’s (All wheel drive) is required to visit the reserve, though there is no one at the entrance station and no gate.
 (Reminder: Rent a Jeep 4×4 when you arrive to the Big Island – they are perhaps the most common rental vehicle anyway and any price differential is not large.
 We actually were offered a Jeep Wrangler Unlimited 4×4 for no additional charge.)
 The altitude (above 7000 ft) and the dirt road that could become slippery when wet are the reasons for the 4×4 requirement.
 It is about a 4 mile drive to a very nice nature trail that takes you through the Palaila habitat.
 Here you stand a very good chance of see Palaila.
 The plaques describing the vegetation and environment are interesting and worth reading.
 Our visit was only slightly impacted by the near constant drizzle, light rain, and foggy conditions.
 This despite the reserve being in a relatively dry part of the Big Island.

 Hosmer Grove (Maui)

 The Hosmer Grove is named after a forester who wanted to determine which trees could grow best in Hawaii to stem the extreme deforestation he saw in the early part of the 1900’s.
-He was attempting to plant trees from across the world that might grow faster than native tree species and thus more rapidly stem erosion due the then-current practices of excessive grazing and wood cutting.
+He was attempting to plant trees from across the world that might grow faster than native tree species and thus more rapidly limit erosion due the then-current practices of excessive grazing and wood cutting.
 Hosmer was successful and there are many non-native trees growing in this area of Maui, including in the National Park.
-These trees have not been removed because of their historical importance in telling the history of the land, but they are monitored to ensure that they do not spread from this area.
+These trees have not been removed because of their historical importance in telling the history of the land, but they are monitored to ensure that they do not spread away from this area.
 Redwoods, Eucalyptus, Pines from various parts of the world and other trees grow here to amazing heights.

 Introduced (non-native) birds